wipplelang/wipple/GUIDE.md

 ## Custom feedback

 In Wipple, you're encouraged to provide custom feedback when your API is used incorrectly.
+Wipple supports defining custom error messages using the type system.

+### Error instances

-Wipple supports defining custom error messages during instance resolution — just add the `[error]` attribute to your instance, and Wipple will replace the default error message with the instance's comment:
+An _error instance_ is an instance with the `[error]` attribute and has no value.
+When a trait resolves to an error instances, Wipple will replace the default error message with the instance's comment:

 ```wipple
 -- Can't count the contents of a block.
 Are you missing `do`?